-Exposure to antiepileptic drug in womb linked to autism riskJanuary 30th, 2013 in Autism spectrum disorders /
+Exposure to antiepileptic drug in womb linked to autism riskJanuary 30, 2013 in Medicine & Health / Autism spectrum disorders

 Children whose mothers take the antiepileptic drug sodium valproate while pregnant are at significantly increased risk of autism and other neurodevelopmental disorders, suggests a small study published online in the Journal of Neurology Neurosurgery and Psychiatry.

 The authors base their findings on children born to 528 pregnant women between 2000 and 2004 in the North West of England.

 Just fewer than half the mums (243) had epilepsy, all but 34 of whom took antiepileptic drugs during their pregnancy.
 Fifty nine mums took carbamazepine; 59 took valproate; 36 took lamotrigine; 41 took a combination; and 15 took other drugs.